stacks-archive/radiks/README.md

 A client-side framework for building model-driven decentralized applications on top of [Blockstack](https://blockstack.org) storage and authentication.

-To see a running example of an application with radiks, check out [Kanstack](https://kanstack.com) or [on Github](https://github.com/hstove/kanstack).

 <!-- TOC depthFrom:2 -->

 - [Why?](#why)